vishipayyallore/speaker_series_2021/AzConf/31Oct2021_AzureFunctionsWorkShop/README.md

 > 1. Adding Blob output binding for the Queue Trigger.
 It has Queue as Input binding
 > 1. Adding Queue output binding for the Timer Trigger

-Mini Project 1 - GitHub Code Change Tracker
-Deploying Azure Functions using Azure CLI

-APIs using Azure Functions in Visual Studio Code in C# Retrieve GitHub Code Changes - HTTP Trigger
-Blazor WASM Web App UI to display those changes.
-Deploying the code to Azure
-Mini Project 2 - Simple App with Azure Function & Blazor Monitoring Azure Functions with Application Insights

----

-#### **2. Azure Functions in Portal using Node JS**
+## Warm up Project - `ArrayOperations`

+**Note:** Http Trigger | NodeJS | `ArrayOperations`

 **Description:**

-We will create a Azure Function App named **func-azportal-demo-dev-001** with node runtime.
+We will create a Azure Function App named **func-azportal-demo-dev-004** with node runtime.
 It will have a Http Trigger Azure Function which will accept "name, and data" as part of POST call.
 We will also add "lodash" package using Kudu Console.

-### Consumption Plan

 **Steps:**
 1. Create a Function App called "func-azportal-demo-dev-001"
 1. Add a Function called **ArrayOperations**
 1. Code and Test Tab